You are here

 The contractor or property owner should bring two (2) sets of drawings to the Inspections Division at 900 Church Street and fill out a permit application.
 Information needed for completing the application includes the cost, specific work being done, owner's name, address location, state license number and current planning/zoning requirements.

 Permits for construction of multi-family and commercial structures:

-1. Two (2) sets of construction drawings, specifications and plot plan for the proposed structures(s) should be submitted to the Inspections Division.
+1. One (1) set of construction drawings and plot plan for the proposed structures(s) should be submitted to the Inspections Division.
 A digital copy of the construction drawings is also required.
 You may submit the digital copy on a CD.
 If the structure is intended as a place of assembly, institutional, educational or hazardous use, the drawing must be prepared by a state licensed architect/engineer and bear their seals and signatures.
 The plans should show pertinent architectural, structural, plumbing, mechanical, fire protection, elevator and foundation details in accordance with the Ordinance and VA USBC adopted by the City.